Feral Druid Compendium

 Convoke the Spirits:

-This one is tricky, and the option only exists for Druid of the Claw.
+This option only exists for Druid of the Claw.
 Essentially,

-Convoke the Spirits on any target count (though its basically equal in large AoE).
-So why is it a choice?
-Well in dungeons, you can drop combat on trash packs making use of the in-combat
+Convoke the Spirits at roughly 3-4 targets-- but its a significant single target loss.
+The idea is you can drop combat on trash packs making use of the in-combat

 Prowl.
 This generates an additional Ravage via Killing Strikes, netting a large amount of value with the tier set.
 Essentially, you can play